boostercloud/booster/docs/chapters/04_features.md

 boost start -e local
 ```

-Where `local` is one of your defined environments with the `Booster.configureLocal` call.
+Where `local` is one of your defined environments with the `Booster.configure` call.

 ## Authentication and Authorization